 Showing Their Cards

 Some home buyers and even agents will take advantage of the seller being home for showings and ask them questions.
-I’m not talking about questions pertaining to the home, like how old the roof or AC are.
+I’m not talking about questions pertaining to the home, like how old the roof or AC is.
 I’m talking about questions that can negatively impact their home sale, like why are they moving, where are they going and when are they leaving.

 While a few sellers will dodge these types of questions others will spill the beans because they don’t want to seem rude by not answering.
 When a seller starts disclosing their circumstances and shows the buyer their cards the information may be used against them.

 If the seller is getting a divorce or going through a job transfer it could produce a lower offer.
 If the seller lets the buyer know they don’t have to move it may produce no offer at all because the buyer doesn’t feel the seller is motivated.
 Losing leverage during negotiations can be avoided if the seller leaves during showings.

 Selling a home can be an emotional roller coaster for a lot of sellers.
 But when they are home for showings the roller coaster can be derailed.
 Now, most buyers are not going to tell a seller their home smells, their style is tasteless or the backsplash they are so proud of is hideous.

 So instead the buyer and even the Realtor may say something general like “nice house.”
 However, what some sellers hear is “they love my home and will be making an offer” all while the buyer is marking a big X on the MLS sheet as they leave the property.
 So instead of a seller getting their hopes up or feelings hurt based on what the buyer said they can avoid the emotional stress altogether by leaving during showings.